wp-plugins/icegram/readme.txt

 == Changelog ==
+= 1.9.3 =
+* Fix: Redirection to "Target Link" was not working in Icegram message
+* Fix: Inline form shortcode not getting preserved for message types with only inline position

 = 1.9.2 =
 * New: Keep spammers away with new automatic anti-spam bot checking mechanism
 * Fix: Shortcodes not working in Icegram messages